-55 Awards to local person/service provider whose municipal service charges are not in order
+54. Awards to local person/service provider whose municipal service charges are not in order.

-- (1) Award may be made to a local person/service provider whose municipal service charges have not been declared by the MCLM to be in order on condition that: - (a) He/she have signed acknowledgement of debt and agreed on the terms of repayment, or - (b) He/she agree that at time of payment of the goods or service provided, MCLM will set-off the amount owing and pay the balance to the service provider - Prohibition on awards to persons in the service of the state Irrespective of the procurement process followed, - (1) no award may be made to a person in terms of this Policy - - (a) who is in the service of the state; - (b) if that person is not a natural person, of which any director, manager, principal shareholder or stakeholder is a person in the service of the state; or - (c) a person who is an advisor or consultant contracted with the municipality on a specific project. - (2) The state employees' data in the PERSAL system will be used to facilitate the identification of companies that have tendered for contracts while they are owned by employees of national or provincial government departments.
+- (1) Award may be made to a local person/service provider whose municipal service charges have not been declared by the MCLM to be in order on condition that: - (a) He/she have signed acknowledgement of debt and agreed on the terms of repayment, or

+(b) He/she agree that at time of payment of the goods or service provided, MCLM will set-off the amount owing and pay the balance to the service provider.

+55. Prohibition on awards to persons in the service of the state

+Irrespective of the procurement process followed,

+- (1) no award may be made to a person in terms of this Policy - a) who is in the service of the state. - b) if that person is not a natural person, of which any director, manager, principal shareholder, or stakeholder is a person in the service of the state; or - c) a person who is an advisor or consultant contracted with the Mogale City Local Municipality on a specific project.

-57 Awards to close family members of persons in the service of the state
+56. Awards to close family members of persons in the service of the state